devhliu/ai4elife/readme.md

  [![Docker build passing](https://img.shields.io/badge/docker%20build-passing-brightgreen)](https://github.com/KibromBerihu/ai4elife/blob/main/Dockerfile)

 # News!
-# Please refer to [THIS](https://github.com/KibromBerihu/MIPsegmentatorV1) for the 3D version of the method.
+## Please refer to [THIS link](https://github.com/KibromBerihu/MIPsegmentatorV1) for the new 2D version, which has been trained on more data (~2K data), and the 3D version of the method.
+It provides both the 2D MIP and 3D segmentations.

 ## *AI4eLIFE: Artificial Intelligence for Efficient Learning-based Image Feature Extraction.*